soleilEye/SOC-Analyst/Network Security and Traffic Analysis/SNORT/IDS'IPS and PCAP Investigation.md

 Snort IPS mode activated with **-Q --daq afpacket** parameters.
 You can also activate this mode by editing snort.conf file.
 However, you don't need to edit snort.conf file in the scope of this room.
 Review the bonus task or snort manual for further information on daq and advanced configuration settings: `-Q --daq afpacket`

 Activate the Data Acquisition (DAQ) modules and use the afpacket module to use snort as an IPS: `-i eth0:eth1` Identifying interfaces note that Snort IPS require at least two interfaces to work.
-Now run the traffic-generator script as sudo and start ICMP/HTTP traffic.

-As you can see in the picture above, Snort blocked the packets this time. **We used the same rule with a different action (drop/reject).** Remember, for the scope of this task; our point is the operating mode, not the rule.

 # Operation Mode 4: PCAP Investigation
 ![cd4c3186f99950f6896a9c00007d0001](https://user-images.githubusercontent.com/80647611/214532667-07fe102f-f39b-4996-888e-3a573625af60.png)